 5 Mindset Mistakes and more are included with your free subscription to Val's newsletter.

-No. There is often a kernel of truth to these health beliefs that makes sorting fact from fiction less than obvious.
+No. There is often a kernel of truth in cultural and religious health beliefs that makes sorting fact from fiction less than obvious.

-At times, one or more belief may be entirely true or false for you.
+At times, one or more beliefs about health and healing may be entirely true or false for you.
 You may have an illness causes solely by your genetic makeup.
 A broken leg caused by a car accident is about the part.
 You may or may not need help healing a particular ailment.

 Exceptions, circumstances, and individual makeup can make it difficult to discern whether you are telling yourself the truth or letting your opinions, theories, fixed mindset and programming limit you.